spamegg1/spamegg1/README.md

   - Teaching GPU programming is difficult; so I started contributing to a [GPU library](https://github.com/ComputeNode/cyfra/).
     - I want to make a beginner-friendly GPU course based on it.
 - *May - August 2025:* I will be doing [Google Summer of Code](https://summerofcode.withgoogle.com/) to contribute to the [GPU library](https://github.com/ComputeNode/cyfra/).
+- *September 2025:* GSoC is done!
+I'm working on Tarski again.
+  This time, using a [first order logic tool](https://github.com/gapt/gapt).